dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 When we talk about general-purpose robots.
 It usually requires three features:
-First one is generalization,  the second one is adaptability, and the third one is safety.
+First one is generalization,  and the third one is safety.
 I argue that solely scaling imitation learning does not guarantee the robot policy is able to generalize task and adapt to dynamic environment safely.

 The first reason is generalization is

 The second reason is adaptability requires a high quality set of demonstration for training
 - Teleoperation of the real robot is one of the methods to obtain data from demonstration.
 - But most available teleoperation devices lack of kinesthetic feedback while force and torque are significant information in contact-rich manipulation task.
-- Recent robot data collection hardware such as mobile aloha and Universal Manipulation Interface from Stanford showed impressive results of policy learning with simple teleop interfaces, their examples were limited manipulating light and small objects
+- Recent robot data collection hardware such as mobile aloha and Universal Manipulation Interface from Stanford showed impressive results of policy learning with simple teleop interfaces, their examples were limited to manipulating light and small objects.
 - Scaling imitation learning for better adaptability against perturbation makes the training very expensive because it requires good kinesthetic perception and actuation on both robot and teleoperation devices.
 - And that becomes a limiting factor for scaling imitaiton learning for general purpose robotics.